lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    | QSS3        | :math:`dx/dt` * , :math:`d^2x/dt^2` ** , :math:`d^3x/dt^3`| :math:`dz/dt` , :math:`d^2z/dt^2`, :math:`d^3z/dt^3`|
    +-------------+-----------------------------------------------------------+-----------------------------------------------------+

-This section introduces API of functions to be provided by JModelica for an efficient implementation of QSS.
+Because the FMI API does not provide access to the required derivatives, we will now propose functions to be added to the FMI API that are needed for an efficient implementation of QSS.
-We use the ``types`` which are used in the FMI specifications version 2.0 to define the functions.
+We use the following ``types``, which are identical to the ones used in the FMI 2.0 specification:
-Details about the ``types`` can be found in the FMI specification.

 .. code:: c